-EV.4.3 Maintenance Plugs
+EV.6.3 Maintenance Plugs

-- EV.4.3.1 Maintenance Plugs must allow electrical separation of the internal cell segments such that - a.
-The separated cell segments meet voltage and energy limits of EV.4.1.2 - b.
-The separation must affect both poles of the segment - EV.4.3.2 This separation method must be used when the Accumulator Containers are opened for maintenance and when segments are removed from the Accumulator Container. - EV.4.3.3 Maintenance Plugs must require the physical removal or separation of a component.
-Contactors or switches are not acceptable maintenance plugs. - EV.4.3.4 Maintenance Plug physical requirements: - a.
-Must not be possible to connect in any way other than the design intended configuration - b.
-Must not require tools to install or remove - c.
-Must include a positive locking feature which prevents the plug from unintentionally becoming loose d.
-Must be nonconductive on surfaces that do not provide any electrical connection
+- EV.6.3.1 Maintenance Plugs must allow electrical separation of the Accumulator Segments such that: - a.
+The separated Segments meet voltage and energy limits of EV.6.1.2 - b.
+The separation must affect both poles of the Segment - EV.6.3.2 Maintenance Plugs must: - a.
+Require the physical removal or separation of a component.
+Contactors or switches are not acceptable Maintenance Plugs - b.
+Not be physically possible to connect in any configuration other than the design intended configuration - c.
+Not require tools to install or remove

+- d.
+Include a positive locking feature which prevents the plug from unintentionally becoming loose - e.
+Be nonconductive on surfaces that do not provide any electrical connection - EV.6.3.3 When the Accumulator Containers are opened or Segments are removed, the Accumulator Segments must be separated by using the Maintenance Plugs.
+See EV.3.4.1

-EV.4.4 Accumulator Isolation Relays - AIR
+EV.6.4 Accumulator Isolation Relays - AIR